ayyash/cricket/README.md

 ### Generate

 - `gulp component --name Example --major Container --ispartial false --isform false`
-    **Useful and common** This task creates a component inside a folder indicated in 'major' (could be a folder path like Container/SubContainer), with the name example.component.ts, if ispartial is set to true, the file name is example.partial.ts (and it specifies a selected "jr-example" ready to be used).
+    **Useful and common** This task creates a component inside a folder indicated in 'major' (could be a folder path like Container/SubContainer), with the name example.component.ts, if ispartial is set to true, the file name is example.partial.ts (and it specifies a selected "cr-example" ready to be used).
 If isform is set to true, the code is ready with minimum form elements (always name a form component like this: form.partial.html).
 The task also adds the component to the correct module under /routes (major.routes.ts) and creates a dummy route for it if it was not "partial".
 Your job is to implement the component, and head to src/app/routes.module.ts to add the lazy loaded path to the new module (make sure to use the MainLayout as the default component there)

 - `gulp model --name Example`
     Creates an example.model.ts in /models folder with a single property 'id', your job is to implement it. it also performs an inject into /core/services